lukaszbasaj/angular-listofplanets/README.md

 This is an appication based on Angular 5, Angular Material + rxjs to use and handle requests to https://swapi.co/api/planets.
 By using this application you are able to list all planets and see details of each of them.
 You can check functionality here: https://lukaszbasaj.github.io/listofplanets

+In case of connection issues, the application is able to display an appropriate error message.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.